 AO – If nothing else, Google Plus was helpful because it demonstrated that privacy matters to users.
 I mean, Google Plus is still, obviously, far, far away from Facebook.
 The idea that you can log in and download all your data, I wish this was a standard feature.

 RT – You mean data liberation.

 AO – Yeah.
 That’s a great feature and I wish that were a standard.
 Now the bad stuff.
 Zuckerberg has been very prescient about realizing that most people will accept much less privacy.
 The up and coming generation that has grown up online has a much lower standard when it comes to their personal life – photos, party pics, that stuff.
 It’s troubling because, as these companies grow more and more, I am afraid I will step on the other side when it comes to the users’ privacy.

 RT – How do you reply to Andrew Keen’s remark that Reddit users have a “herd mentality”?

 AO – I would say that human beings have a herd mentality.

 RT – I would say that, too.

-AO – I think he’s not understanding the problems of the human being.
+AO – I think he does not understand the problems of human being.
 We don’t have to look too far in history to see that we have a herd mentality.
 Sometimes, it saved our asses, other times, it has let us down.
-I just don’t want to get started…I mean…Yeah… The Kony campaign … ?
+I just don’t want to get started…I mean…Yeah… The Kony campaign …?